a8suna/shapescape/README.md

 # For the CNN and feature maps

-Go to the Project code folder, as it contains the CNN and code for analysis of feature maps.
+Go to the Project code folder, as it contains the raw code  of the  CNN and code for analysis of feature maps.